ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-editor/index.md

 [[only-angular]]
 | ## Cell Editing
 |
-| It is possible to provide Angular cell editors's for ag-Grid to use if you are are using the Angular version of
+| It is possible to provide Angular cell editors's for AG Grid to use if you are are using the Angular version of
-| ag-Grid.
+| AG Grid.
 See [registering framework components](../components/#registering-framework-components) for how to
 | register framework components.
 |
 | Your components need to implement `AgEditorComponent`.
 The ag Framework expects to find the `agInit` method